Netflix’s ‘13 Reasons Why’ Draws 2.6M Viewers In First Three Days, Per Nielsen

-The second season of Netflix’s 13 Reasons Why drew an average minute audience of 2.6 million within the first three days of its May 18 debut, according to figures released by Nielsen.
+The second season of Netflix’s 13 Reasons Why drew an average minute audience of 2.6 million in the U.S. during the first three days of its May 18 debut, according to figures released by Nielsen.

-The premiere episode of Season 2 pulled in an audience of 6 million in three days, Nielsen said.
+The premiere episode of Season 2 pulled in 6 million viewers in three days, Nielsen said.

 While Netflix and other streaming players don’t share ratings information directly, Nielsen has broken through recently with its SVOD Content Ratings, which shed some light on who is streaming what on multiple services.

-Viewership of the show, which details the path that leads to a high school suicide, was markedly young and female.
+Viewership of the show, which details the path that leads to a teenager’s suicide, was markedly young and female.
 About 65% of its first-weekend audience was female, Nielsen said.
 And while Netflix’s The Crown attracts an audience that is 75% aged 35 and older, 13 Reasons has the exact opposite profile, with 75% of its viewers being 34 and under.
 Of those under 34, 52% were between 18 and 34.

 Binge-watching also defined the season’s launch, with viewers tuning into an average of four episodes each during the initial weekend, Nielsen said.